 Ms. McDonald received a Bachelor of Arts from the University of Wisconsin, where she double majored in English Literature and Political Science.
 She graduated cum laude from Hofstra University School of Law.
 While at Hofstra, Ms. McDonald was an Associate Editor of the Hofstra Law Review, a Hofstra Merit Scholar, and a recipient of the C.V.
 Starr Foundation Endowed Scholarship.
 In addition, Ms. McDonald’s student writing received an award of Honorable Distinction in The National Lesbian & Gay Law Association’s Michael Greenberg Competition.

-Ms. McDonald is admitted to practice in New York, Washington, DC, before the U.S. Court of Federal Claims, and before the U.S. Supreme Court.
+Ms. McDonald is admitted to practice in New York and Washington, D.C.